-Europe's biggest automaker said Wednesday that it earned 1.95 billion euros ($3.15 billion) in the January-March period, compared with 3.15 billion euros a year earlier.
-First-quarter figures in 2012 were bolstered by revaluation of share options in Porsche, which has become one of the company's brands.
+Europe's biggest automaker said it earned 1.95 billion euros ($3.15 billion) in the January-March period, compared with 3.15 billion euros a year earlier.
+Last year's figure was bolstered by a revaluation of share options in sports car maker Porsche, which has become one of the company's brands.

-The number of vehicles delivered rose 4.8 percent to 2.3 million.
-Volkswagen said it is "not completely immune to the intense competition and the impact this has on business" but reaffirmed its full-year revenue and earnings guidance.
+However, the company did benefit from increasing sales in North America and Asia and the number of vehicles delivered worldwide rose 4.8 percent to 2.3 million.
+Volkswagen said it is "not completely immune" to intense competition in the car market and the impact that has on business.

 The first quarter was "dominated by the difficult economic environment," CEO Martin Winterkorn said in a statement.
 "The markets were sluggish, especially in Europe, and not least in Germany.
 But we remain confident overall that we can pick up speed over the rest of the year."

 In spite of the uncertainties, Winterkorn said the group was "standing by its goals for 2013."
 The company is forecasting that full-year revenue will exceed the 2012 figure and vehicle deliveries to customers will increase.
 It aims to match last year's operating profit.

 The company's first-quarter operating profit was down 26 percent at 2.34 billion euros from last year's 3.17 billion euros.